From managing different processes, customer expectations, and the list goes on. It takes a lot to efficiently run the business.

 When employees spend most of their work time doing only repetitive and menial tasks that do not add much value, they will not feel motivated.

-With automation, you can automate such repetitive tasks, free up their time, and engage them in high-value work, boosting their morale.
+You can automate such repetitive tasks, free up their time, and engage them in high-value work, boosting their morale.

 An employee with high morale is always an asset for a company, as they can be more productive and innovative.